STMicroelectronics/STM32CubeH7RS/Projects/STM32H7S78-DK/Applications/ROT/OEMiROT_Boot/README.md

 ### <b>How to use it ?</b>

-In order to build the OEMiROT_Boot project, you must do the following:

- - Open your preferred toolchain
- - Rebuild the project
+<u>Before compiling the project, you should first start the provisioning process</u>.
+During the provisioning process,
+the OEMUROT_ENABLE switch will be automatically configured according to bootpath.

+Before starting the provisioning process, select the application project to use (application example or template), through oemirot_boot_path_project variable in ROT_Provisioning/env.bat or env.sh.
+Then start provisioning process by running provisioning.bat (.sh) from ROT_Provisioning/OEMiROT or ROT_Provisioning/STiROT_OEMuROT, and follow its instructions.
+Refer to ROT_Provisioning/OEMiROT or ROT_Provisioning/STiROT_OEMuROT readme for more information on the provisioning process for OEMiROT boot path or STiROT_OEMuROT boot path.

+If the product state is set to PROVISIONING or CLOSED, it is still possible to open the debug or to execute a regression with the Debug Authentication feature.
+To do it, scripts (regression.bat (.sh) & dbg_auth.bat (.sh)) are available in the ROT_provisioning/DA folder.

-Then refer to OEMiROT_Appli readme for example of application booted through OEMiROT boot path (or through STiROT_OEMuROT boot path).
+Refer to OEMiROT_Appli readme for example of application booted through OEMiROT boot path (or through STiROT_OEMuROT boot path).

 For more details, refer to STM32H7RS Wiki articles: